-Percentage of students reporting feeling connected to school, as measured by the School Connectedness Scale Questions on the California Healthy Kids Survey which ask: o I feel close to people at this school. o I am happy to be at this school. o I feel like I am part of this school. o The teachers at this school treat students fairly. o I feel safe in my school.
-Source: California Healthy Kids Survey Table A6.4 Grade 11: 69% Grade 12: 70% at school to 75% or higher on the California Healthy Kids Survey.
-2.20 Student Engagement (Priority 6) Percentage of students responding to the California Healthy Kids Survey (CHKS) Source: CHKS Main Report Response Rates are as follows: Total Responses: 8,727 Grade 7: 93% Grade 8: 88% Grade 9: 75% Grade 10: 66% Grade 11: 63% Grade 12: 56% Target Response Rates are 95% or higher for each grade level.
+Source: CHKS Main Report Grade 11: 63% Grade 12: 56% 2.17 School Connectedness (Priority 6) Percentage of students reporting feeling connected to school, as measured by the School Connectedness Scale Questions on the California Healthy Kids Survey which ask: o I feel close to people at this school. o I am happy to be at this school. o I feel like I am part of this school. o The teachers at this school treat students fairly. o I feel safe in my school.
+Source: California Healthy Kids Survey Table A6.4 Grade 10: 68% Grade 11: 69% Grade 12: 70% Increase percentage of students reporting feeling connected at school to 75% or higher on the California Healthy Kids Survey.
+2.18 Parent Participation in Programs for Students with Disabilities (Priority 3) Parent participation as measured by IEP attendance.
+In the 2023-2024 school year, 94% of parents participated in student IEPs.
+Increase percentage of parent participation to 97%.